WolfieWeb Raspberry Pi Lab

 • Testing immediately before the PIR has settled.

-• Pointing the sensor at a fan, window, or heat source.
+• Pointing the PIR at a window, vent, fan, or heat source.

 • Using the wrong OUT pin in code.